Therapy for San Francisco Children, Tweens & Teens

-In particular with younger children, the counseling sessions often involve activities or play of some sort.
+In particular with younger children, sessions often involve activities or play of some sort.
 It could be games, drawing, therapy exercises, writing or art work.
 Activities make children comfortable, facilitate communication, give a window into their thought processes and make therapy more fun.
 Counseling needs to be engaging to children.
 An element of play helps with that.

 Catch it Early

 Children and adolescents are in a process of development.
-Sometimes this works in our favor and our task is as simple as identifying the supports a child needs to get over a hump.
+Sometimes this works in our favor and the task is as simple as identifying the supports a child needs to get over a hump.
 Other times the therapy is more in depth.

 Sometimes social/emotional issues overlap with school, learning, sensory or health-related concerns.
 With your permission and as appropriate, I'll be glad to consult with other professionals working with your child.

 I know you want your child to be happy and do well.
 Your child wants these things too.
 I rely on parent input to help guide me.
 Understanding your family's perspectives, needs and strengths helps me serve you better.